-As described before, the model maintains a meaning probability p(.|w) for each word w over time.
+2. U: ball (FAMILIAR TARGET) S: { ball, dax } As described before, the model maintains a meaning probability p(.lw) for each word w over time.
 A familiar word such as ball has a meaning probability highly skewed towards its correct meaning.
 That is, upon hearing ball, the model can confidently retrieve its meaning ball, which is the one with the highest probability p(m|ball) among all possible meanings m.
 In such a case, if ball is present in the scene, the model can easily pick it as the referent of the familiar target name, without processing the other objects in the scene.